 1. Hydrate First Thing in the Morning

-- Support brain function and focus
+- Support energy levels and mental focus

-- Help prevent mid-morning cravings
+- Help regulate appetite and reduce mid-morning cravings

 2. Take Short Movement Breaks